 Pneumonia is a potentially fatal infection of the lung.
 It can be caused by bacteria, viruses or fungi, and causes 77,5001 hospitalisations in Australia each year.
-According to lungfoundation.com, people with diabetes, long term major health concerns, smokers and people over 65 years young are at the greatest risk.
+According to lungfoundation.com, people with diabetes, long-term major health concerns, smokers and people aged over 65 are at the greatest risk.
 Your risk of getting pneumonia increases with age.

 Shortness of breath, dizziness, a fast heart rate, cold hands and feet, and paleness are all symptoms of anaemia.
 If you don’t have enough healthy and functional red blood cells, your body will struggle to get the oxygen it needs.
 Treatment will depend on what is causing the shortness of breath in each individual, so consult your doctor if you are concerned.